-This stage of the Coaching Scheme focuses on the developement of climbers over a series of sessions.
-As a coach you will add to your existing coaching skills and learn how to deliver ‘Climber Centred Coaching’ to individuals as part of a group.
+This stage of the Coaching Scheme focuses on the development of climbers over a series of sessions.
+As a coach you will add to your existing coaching skills and learn how to deliver ‘climber centred coaching’ to individuals as part of a group.
 It is ideal for independent autonomous coaches who prepare for, and deliver, structured progression to climbers involved in regular participation (for example climbing clubs, schools and youth groups).

 Is it for me?There is a single registration for access to the foundation and development coach schemes

 , so if you have already registered for the Foundation Coach you do not need to register again.
 At Development Coach level you must:

 - Be at least 18 years of age

 - Have at least 12 months of personal climbing experience

 - Have attended a Foundation Coach training (or have your prior learning accredited by Mountain Training)